ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/ecs/terraform.md

   name = "app-cluster" # Name your cluster here
 }
 ```

-This will instruct ECS to create a new cluster named app-cluster.
-Re-run the apply command to add these changes to AWS:
+This instructs ECS to create a new cluster named `app-cluster`

+Re-run the `apply` command to add these changes:

 ```console
 terraform apply
 ```

-Head over to Amazon ECS Clusters, and verify that you can see these changes:
+Navigate to Amazon ECS Clusters and verify that you can see the changes:

 ![image #center](https://github.com/akhandpuresoftware/arm-learning-paths/assets/87687468/136f3ec4-b7ca-4f73-a988-7d35e2a23b18)

-## Configure AWS ECS Task Definition
+## Configure an AWS ECS task

-The image is now hosted in the ECR, but to run the image, you need to launch it onto an ECS container.
+To run the image, you can launch it as an ECS container.

-To deploy the image to ECS, you first need to create a task.
-A task tells ECS how you want to spin up your Docker container.
-A task is a true blueprint for your application.
-It describes the container’s critical specifications of how to launch your application container.
+To deploy the image to ECS, you can create a task.
+A task tells ECS how you want to run your Docker container.
+A task describes the container’s critical specifications of how to launch your container.

 These specifications include:

 * Port mappings
 * Application image